If you’ve ever wondered how to change your relationship with alcohol, you may think that there’s no easy way to set about it.

 This journey is not about missing out on anything; it’s about gaining everything.

 If you haven’t seen the first post in this series, it might be a good place to start.
-It’s called giving up alcohol (or breaking the love affair.
-And after this post comes tips on giving up alcohol successfully.
+It’s called giving up alcohol (or breaking the love affair).

 Get Rid of Cognitive Dissonance to Change Your Relationship with Alcohol

 When you set out to ‘give something up’ it’s often because your conscious mind has decided that the thing you’re giving up is no longer in your best interests.